 I can certainly think of worse things to do than while away a few hours in the beautiful setting of Chartwell.
 Winston Churchill once said, “a day away from Chartwell is a day wasted,” and I can absolutely understand why.

 Have you ever been to Chartwell?
 We are fairly local so it is our ‘go to’ National Trust favourite.
+I would definitely recommend Chartwell if you are looking for a day out in the South East of England.
 We almost always take the dogs with us and I’m pretty sure they love it too!
 Its one of those places where there is something for everyone so whether you are 9 or 90 there will be something to appreciate.
 Nestled within the Kent countryside and just over the border from Surrey, you could easily spend a whole day in this glorious location if you wished to.
 We hadn’t been since before lockdown so I was immensely happy to be able to secure a time slot on a rare mutual day off.

 I almost forgot about the pandemic as we were wandering around because it just felt so lovely to be able to go out somewhere.
 I say almost because I was reminded immediately on the sight of an arrow pointing away from our usual route.
 It’s funny isn’t it, well I don’t know about you, but we generally tend to go the same way around the grounds, almost like it’s my walk to work or another familiar journey.
 Anyway it felt a little bit odd at first that everyone followed the same route because it made it feel a little busier than usual.
 Obviously it wasn’t really busy at all it’s just that I guess there were more visitors than usual in the same place rather than being more spread out.
 Once I got over that, however, I was quite thankful for the arrows as they led us through areas we had never even seen before!
 There were some beautiful blooms throughout the gardens which always gives me inspiration for my own garden.